chainer/chainer/examples/image_captioning/README.md

 $ python train.py --rnn nsteplstm --max-caption-length 30 --snapshot-iter 1000 --max-iters 50000 --batch-size 128 --gpu 0
 ```

-The above example start the training with the NStepLSTM layers in the language model and saves a snapshot of the trained model every 1000 iteration.
+The above example starts the training with the NStepLSTM layers in the language model and saves a snapshot of the trained model every 1000 iteration.
 By default, the first model snapshot is saved as `result/model_1000`.

 If you have specified a download directory for MSCOCO when preparing the dataset, add the `--mscoco-root` option followed by the path to that directory.